WHAT IS LYMPHOEDEMA?

 Cheddar Movement Clinic is well located within the main GP surgery which serves Cheddar and its surrounding villages.

-The clinic currently operates during Monday mornings between 9:15am and 12:45pm.
+The clinic currently operates during Monday and Tuesday mornings between 9:15am and 12:45pm.

 See the Contact page for details of how to get in touch and to arrange an appointment.